 We’ve put together a few suggestions for natural and homemade remedies that might make weeding easier.
 Bear in mind that these solutions don’t have the same weed-killing powers as glyphosate and other commercially available weed killers.
 It’s therefore a good idea to use more than one application over the course of a few weeks, as one dose of homemade weed killer may not be enough to completely kill the weed.

 - Weeding by hand

 Boiling water can kill weeds.
 This is a particularly useful technique on paths, where you don’t have to worry about nearby plants being affected.
 Simply boil a full kettle of water and use it immediately, pouring the contents on the leaves and roots of the weed.
 Stubborn weeds may need more than one application.

 Kill weeds using lemons

 Lemon juice can cause weeds to shrivel.
-Again, this treatment is best used on paths as lemon juice can kill all plants, not just weeds.
+Again, this natural weedkiller is best used on paths as lemon juice can kill all plants, not just weeds.
 Juice your lemons and add to a spray bottle, then spray the weeds on a dry day.
 Established weeds may need a second application.

 Kill weeds using salt

 Salt can be very harmful to plants if applied in high enough doses, and this means it can be used to effectively kill weeds.
 Salt is not good for the garden, however, and can kill other plants.
 Use in pots and on paths only.
 Start with a weak solution of salt water – around three parts water to one part salt, and then increase the strength of the solution if you need to.
 Bear in mind that salt is soluble in water and can leach into other parts of the garden, which can harm other plants.